thorenscientific/documentation/docs/learning/converter_connectivity_tutorial/index.rst

    - :ref:`kuiper` has matured considerably, with broad support for ADI devices and popular processor and FPGA development platforms

-   - The very popular :adi:`ADXL355 Pmod <eval-adxl355-pmdz>` would have been used initially, but the Linux driver had not been upstreamed yet.
-It has since been released, and is being added as an option for this tutorial.
+   - The :adi:`ADXL355 Pmod <eval-adxl355-pmdz>` has since been released, and is being added as an option for this tutorial.
 (The original ADXL345 / Digilent Pmod-ACL is still included.)

    -  LibIIO now supports HWMON devices (if these terms aren't familiar, you'll learn about them soon), enabling the use of the absolute **best** device to